Why a Dartmoor Holiday Cottage?

 368 square miles of adventure and outstanding natural beauty on your doorstep!

-Our self catering holiday cottage in Lustleigh, is nestled in the Wrey Valley area of Dartmoor National Park, making it the ideal base for a holiday exploring all that Dartmoor and Devon have to offer.
+Our self catering holiday cottage in Lustleigh, is nestled in the Wray Valley area of the Dartmoor National Park, making it the ideal base for a holiday exploring all that Dartmoor and Devon have to offer.

 If adventure is not your thing there’s always fishing and amazing stargazing, thanks to the extremely low levels of light pollution.
 Or, visiting the many charming towns and attractions on and around Dartmoor.
 Of course no stay would be complete without exploring some of Devon’s coastal towns and beaches.

-There’s so much to see and do whilst staying at our holiday cottage on Dartmoor……..
+There’s so much to see and do whilst staying at our beautiful thatched holiday cottage on Dartmoor……..